tckeijner/flash-cards/README.md

 # Flash Cards
 ## Installation instructions

-1. In the /server directory, create a file called .env and paste the provided database connection string in the file like so: `ATLAS_URI=xxxxxxxxxxxxxxxx`
+1. In the /server directory, create a file called .env and paste the provided database connection string in the file like so: `ATLAS_URI=xxxxxxxxxxxxxxxx`.
+    > For security reasons, the key is provided in the PowerPoint fil
 2. Run `npm ci` in both the /client and the /server directory.
 3. Run `npm start` simultaneously in /client and /server.
 4. The application is now usable on http://localhost:4200/